-SENIOR HEALTH INSURANCE PROGRAM (SHIPP) which helps seniors evaluate supplemental health insurance in order to make an informed decision.
-VISITATION staff visit clients who are lonely or isolated in order to provide comfort, support and/or help.
-WELLNESS promotes wellness through exercise and health screening, such as blood pressure checks, flu shots and eye screenings.
+SENIOR HEALTH INSURANCE INFORMATION PROGRAM (SHIIP) which helps seniors evaluate supplemental health insurance in order to make an informed decision.
+VISITATION:staff visit clients who are lonely or isolated in order to provide comfort, support and/or help.
+WELLNESS: promotes wellness through exercise and health screening, such as blood pressure checks, flu shots and eye screenings.